Skip to content

 background

-Pay attention to the background
+Pay attention to the background.

-In addition to using a shallow depth of field, portrait photographers can also use various other techniques to create a suitable background for their subjects.
+In addition to using a shallow depth of field, portrait photographers can use various other techniques to create a suitable background for their subjects.
 For instance, they can shoot against a plain wall, use a simple and clean background, or add texture or patterns to the background.
 The choice of background will depend on the photographer’s creative vision and the subject’s style and preferences.

 4. Focus on the eyes